aman047/Prime-Video_show-analysis-PowerBI/README.md

 ## 📂 Files in this Repository:
 - `amazon_prime_titles.xlsx`: The dataset sourced from Kaggle.
-- `amazon_dashboard.pdf`: Exported Power BI dashboard.
+- `PrimeVideoShowsAnalysis.pdf`: Exported Power BI dashboard.

 ## 📌 Tools Used:
 - Power BI (for data cleaning and visualization)